medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 The steps to create an OpenMRS interoperability flow are:

 1. Profile the workflow in terms of what data needs to be exchanged between OpenMRS and CHT.
+1. set up a test environment
-2. Set up OpenMRS, or get Basic Authentication credentials from an existing OpenMRS deployment.
+1. Set up OpenMRS, or get Basic Authentication credentials from an existing OpenMRS deployment.
-3. Create or find concepts in OpenMRS that represent any data that needs to be exchanged.
+1. Create or find concepts in OpenMRS that represent any data that needs to be exchanged.
-4. Configure outbound push and forms in CHT to match the interoperability workflow.
+1. Configure outbound push and forms in CHT to match the interoperability workflow.
-5. Set OpenMRS credentials and CHT credentials in the interoperability project.
+1. Set OpenMRS credentials and CHT credentials in the interoperability project.
-6. Start the interoperability project with docker compose and install the Mediator channels
+1. Start the interoperability project with docker compose and install the Mediator channels
-7. Test and debug any configuration issues
+1. Test and debug any configuration issues

 ## Technical Overview